 Read more from the Dallas Morning News.

 Tarrant County, where juries have sentenced 78 people to death since 1973, now ranks third in use of the death penalty in Texas.
 Last year, Tarrant County juries sent three men to death row, accounting for half of the new death sentences imposed in the state.
-Forty-five people convicted in Tarrant County have been executed.
+Forty-six people convicted in Tarrant County have been executed.